Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 ck(var(N),L) = mpq(cap,N,L);
 ```

 Function `mpq` (mnemonic: *map-query*) maps the subject identifier to the entire list of stored identifiers, querying each if it leads to the same encoding.
-It creates a new list if there are no further identifiers to compare, or passes the subject's character class and the character class of the first stored identifier to auxiliary function `mpqc`.
+It creates a new list if there are no further identifiers to compare, or passes the subject's character class and the character class of the first stored identifier to the auxiliary function `mpqc`.

 ```Prolog
 mpq(Cc,Id,eol) = lst(Id,eol);